mirtatae/simvascularDevelopment/README.md

 ## Description
 This pipeline maps a volumetric flow rate of interest to the inlet plane, which contains a catheter with an adjustable radius, wall thickness, and eccentricity.
 The pipeline's output is a boundary condition file (_bct.dat_) compatible with the software SimVascular.

-More description coming soon after the manuscript (see [Reference](#reference)) is accepted for publication.

 ## Input Files
-The MATLAB function _inletBCT.m_ needs two input .csv file.
+The MATLAB function _inletBCT.m_ needs two input .csv files.

 - **flowrate.csv**: A .csv file that contains the inlet flow rate (pulsatile).
 See an [example](https://github.com/mirtatae/simvascularDevelopment/blob/master/example/flowrate.csv).
 - **inlet_coordinates.csv**: A .csv file with seven columns that contain the coordinates of the mesh nodes in the inlet plane.
 See an [example](https://github.com/mirtatae/simvascularDevelopment/blob/master/example/inlet_coordinates.csv).
 The columns are in the following order: